enkidevs/curriculum/typescript/introduction/tsc-variable-declaration/tsc-let.md

 Unlike `var`, which is always scoped to the function, variables defined with `let` are always block-scoped.

-You can only access them in their containing block:
+You can only access them in their containing block or any nested block but you cannot access them in the upper scope:

 ```ts
 function f() {